Smokey the Bear and Aaron

-4. Since his pronunciation and delivery was perfect, his problems are NOT that he couldn’t produce the sounds or words.
-So for all those years of speech therapy we were on the wrong track to get him to practice saying, “ssss” and “rrrrrr”.
+4. Since his pronunciation and delivery were perfect, his problems are NOT that he couldn’t produce the sounds or words.
+So for all those years of speech therapy, we were on the wrong track to getting him to practice saying, “ssss” and “rrrrrr”.

 So, with no prompts, no year of therapy identifying a “Smokey Bear picture” and practicing his “wwww” sounds to then build those smallest phonemes into the word “who”… Aaron just looks at Smokey and asks, “Who are you?”

 I’m not sure I can explain how this affected how we looked at Aaron’s intelligence and communication skills.
 I’m not sure I can even explain the impact of the experience.
-But it does keep me awake nights with other questions like,
+But it does keep me awake at night with other questions like,

 What other mysteries can Aaron tell us about who he is and this thing named autism?